lbseale/HaskellSchool/en/lessons/basics/pattern-matching.md

 ---

-Haskell offers a powerful type-based system for defining functions called Pattern Matching
+Haskell offers a powerful type-based system for defining functions called *pattern matching*

-In general, Pattern Matching is used to deconstruct algebraic types, let's see some examples to learn how it works
+In general, pattern matching is used to deconstruct algebraic types

+We will look at an example of how it works, talk about it in general, then see some more examples

 {% include toc.html %}